Are You Ready To Declutter Your Home and Your Life?

 10| Old Blankets, Sheets, and Towels

 How many beds do you have in your home?
 Now, how many pairs of sheets do you have in your home?
-If you have more than 2 pairs per bed its time to discard a few pairs.
+If you have more than two pairs per bed, discard a few pairs.
 The same goes for blankets and towels.

-Take the number of people you have in your house and times it by 2.
+Take the number of people you have in your house and time it by 2.
 That’s how many towels and blankets you should have in your house.
-If you can get by with even less, that’s great!!
+If you can get by with even less, that’s great!

-If you LOVED this post save it for later and make sure to join us on Pinterest!
+If you LOVED this article, save it for later, and make sure to join us on Pinterest!

 I never thought about having 30 pairs of socks!
 UGH!
 Going through those drawers today.